tringoli/AR-VR-for-IL-2-Sturmovik-1946/GUIDE-WIN-EN.md

 #### What do we need?
 1. A program for translating the output from the PC to the VR monitor. *This can be any program you know, such as Virtual Desktop*
-2. VorpX *You can try testing it with [4PDA](https://4pda.to/stat/go?u=https%3A%2F%2Fdisk.yandex.ru%2Fd%2F6iYhJOBe3ZtYAg&e=110018648&f=https%3A%2F%2F4pda.to%2Fforum%2Findex.php%3Fshowtopic%3D1034301%26st%3D5260%23entry118062338)*
+2. VorpX. *You can try testing it with [4PDA](https://4pda.to/stat/go?u=https%3A%2F%2Fdisk.yandex.ru%2Fd%2F6iYhJOBe3ZtYAg&e=110018648&f=https%3A%2F%2F4pda.to%2Fforum%2Findex.php%3Fshowtopic%3D1034301%26st%3D5260%23entry118062338)*

 Additionally: IL-2 profile created by the community on the [IL-2 forum](https://forum.il2sturmovik.com/topic/69192-for-rift-s-il2_1946_bat-v385_vorpx_opentrack_logitech-x52_settings_v01/)

 #### Setup
 1. Open VorpX.
-You need to select the configuration page.
-In ..., select ..., depending on your VR headset.
+Select the configuration page ("vorpX Config").
+In the "General" section, select the appropriate option in "Device Selection" depending on your VR headset.
 Exclude SteamVR.
 If nothing works, try the last two options
-2. Download online or install a community-created profile for IL-2
+2. In the "Cloud/Local Profiles" section, download or install a community-created profile for IL-2
 3. Open the broadcasting program (usually on both your PC and your VR headset)
 4. Launch IL-2.
 If successful, you will see VorpX image conversion and a tutorial

 5. Enjoy!